alphagov/government-service-design-manual/Copy and content/styleguide.md

 -   agenda (unless it is for a meeting)
 -   advancing
--   collaborate (use ‘working with’)
+-   collaborate (use 'working with')
 -   combating
 -   countering
--   deliver (pizzas, post and services are delivered – not abstract concepts like ‘improvements’ or ‘priorities’)
+-   deliver (pizzas, post and services are delivered – not abstract concepts like 'improvements' or 'priorities')
 -   dialogue (we speak to people)
 -   disincentivise
 -   drive out (unless it is cattle)